mila-iqia/blocks/docs/create_your_own_brick.rst

 methods (strictly speaking, all these methods are optional):

-* :meth:`.Brick.__init__`: you should pass by argument the attributes of your bricks.
-It is also in this method that you should create the potential "children bricks" that belongs to your brick.
-The initialiazation of the attributes can be lazy as described in a further paragraph.
+* :meth:`.Brick.__init__`: you should pass by argument the attributes of your brick.
+It is also in this method that you should create the potential "children bricks" that belongs to your brick (in that case, you have to put the children bricks into ``self.children``.
+The initialiazation of the attributes can be lazy as described later in the tutorial.
 * :meth:`you_decide_which_name`: you need to implement a method that actually implements the operation of the brick, taking as arguments the inputs of the brick and returning its outputs.
 It can have any name and for simple bricks is often named ``apply``.
-You can decorate it with the :func:`.application` decorator, as explained in the next section.
+You should decorate it with the :func:`.application` decorator, as explained in the next section.
 * :meth:`.Brick._allocate`: you should implement this method if your brick needs to allocate its parameters.